Estimated reading time: 19 minutes

 As the night approached, we headed to our hotel and spent a cosy night in the beautiful Dirang valley watching the stream which passes by near our hotel.

 We started early this morning for our next destination, Tawang.
-After so much excitement, we approached the Sela tunnel, but we skipped it this time as visiting Sela Pass was a must on our bucket list.
+After travelling for around 2 hours we see the Sela tunnel, but we skipped it this time as visiting Sela Pass was a must on our bucket list.
 After going uphill through a windy lane, we reach the Sela Pass and see the mighty gate.
 Sela Pass at nearly 14,000 feet was nothing short of epic.
 As we reached the Sela top, we were awestruck by the white snow everywhere.
 It was great to see people playing with snow.
 Snowflakes danced in the wind, and the frozen Sela Lake looked like a scene from a movie.

 We stopped here sometime and continued our journey to the Jaswant Garh War Memorial to honour a brave soldier’s sacrifice—a moving moment for us all.
 As the evening approached, we reached our homestay in Tawang and had a pleasant night stay in our cosy homestay.